railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 .. tip::   *Note*

-	This is an area where future versions of Open ERP are changing: many groups are being predefined and access to many of the menus and objects will be keyed to these groups by default.
+	This is an area where new versions of Open ERP have changed: many groups have been predefined and access to many of the menus and objects are keyed to these groups by default.
 This is quite a contrast to the rather liberal approach in 4.2.2 and before, where access rights could be defined but were not activated by default.

 .. index::
   single: Partner; Managing Partners
 ..

 Managing partners
 -------------------